-There have been several stories involving antibiotics and antibiotic resistance lately.
+There have been several recent news stories involving antibiotics and antibiotic resistance.

 In March I heard this NPR interview discussing a press conference by Dr. Thomas Frieden, director of the Centers for Disease Control and Prevention, in which he announced the need to "sound an alarm" on the advance of CRE, a highly drug-resistant bacteria.
 I learned in this interview that the antibiotics prescribed to treat many patients with superbugs have not been used for decades.
 That's because the antibiotics have such undesirable side effects as kidney failure.
 Facing death from an infection caused by a superbacteria, however, the patients are left with no other choice but to take a drug that may cause them serious harm.